Customer managed keys for Data Encryption - Amazon Managed Workflows for Apache Airflow

-Customer managed keys for Data Encryption
+Using customer managed keys for encryption

-A Customer managed key must be created in the same Region as your Amazon MWAA environment instance and your Amazon S3 bucket where your customer data is stored.
-If the Customer managed key that you specify is in a different account from the one that you use to configure an environment, you must specify the key using its ARN.
-For more information about creating keys, see Creating Keys.
+You can optionally provide a Customer managed key for data encryption on your environment.
+You must create the customer managed KMS key in the same Region as your Amazon MWAA environment instance and your Amazon S3 bucket where you store resources for your workflows.
+If the customer managed KMS key that you specify is in a different account from the one you use to configure an environment, you must specify the key using its ARN for cross-account access.
+For more information about creating keys, see Creating Keys in the AWS Key Management Service Developer Guide.

 What's supported